This feature is available in the following account plans.

 All of the apps are installed in a folder named Sumo Logic AWS Observability Apps that is located in your personal folder and can be viewed outside of Explore.

-To add a new dashboard to your explore hierarchy, refer to the instructions in the Add new Service documentation.
+To add a new dashboard to your explore hierarchy, see the Add a New AWS Service to the AWS Observability Explore Hierarchy topic.

 To view the app dashboards outside of Explorer, do the following: